mozilla-services/socorro/sql/upgrade/3.0/README.rst

 	Add function for middleware to retrieve lists of product_versions from the DB.

+729208
+	Drop redundant build_date column from reports.

 ...

+Bug 729208 may require locking on reports, and thus require a brief (5 minutes) processor downtime.
-The above changes should take only a few minutes to deploy.
+Aside from locking, neither should take more than a couple minutes to run.
-This upgrade does not require a downtime.